gdiet/backup/README.md

 Installing DedupFS is easy: Unpack the DedupFS archive to a place where you have write access.
 I recommend unpacking it to the repository directory where the dedup file system data will be stored.
 For details, see the next paragraph.

+Linux: Make sure a Java 11 runtime is available, see [System Requirements](#system-requirements).

 ### Initialize The File System

 The dedup file system stores all its data in a repository directory, inside the subdirectories `fsdb` and `data`.
 Before the dedup file system can be used, the repository needs to be initialized: